sttrayno/Docker-101/README.md

 Docker first checks to see whether the "hello-world" image is available locally.
 If not, Docker automatically downloads it from DockerHub.
 Docker sets up the container to run locally, including ensuring its isolation from other processes.
 Once the preparations are made, Docker runs the image.

 Congratulations!
 You just ran your first Docker container!
+Give yourself a pat on the back

 ## Step 2 -  A look at the dockerfile

-Now we've ran our first container sucessfully and we know our docker environment is working well it's time to start to go a little more into the key concepts.
-One of the first concepts you need to understand to do anything with containers is the concept of the dockerfile.
+Now we've ran our first container sucessfully and we know our docker environment is working well it's time to go a little more into the key concepts.
+One of the first concepts you need to understand to do anything with containers is the concept of the dockerfile as this is key to building containers.

 Docker can build images automatically by reading the instructions from a Dockerfile.
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.